 Each movement is operated with its own setting crown located at 2 and 4 o’clock respectively.

-Movement: Ronda 751 (jumping hours and minutes) and Ronda 753 (seconds), quartz, Swiss Made
+Movement: A combination of Calibers Ronda 751 (jumping hours and minutes) and Ronda 753 (seconds), quartz, Swiss Made

 Functions: Jumping Hours, minutes, seconds